AI Spending Security

 }

 If you want to require confirmation for ALL payments, set autoApprove to 0.
-Every payment will then return requiresConfirmation=true and you'll need to explicitly approve each one.
+Every payment will then require out-of-band confirmation — the server prints a code to its console and you relay it to the AI to approve each one.

 Checking Your Budget Status